sharktacos/OpenColorIO-configs/docs/substance2.md

 Can't hide tile display, so can't move to side.
 Can't adjust visibility.
 Does hide when painting.

 ## copy color to use as bump?
+nope.
+Export and import map into fill :P

 ## try symmetry in SP and Mari
 The mirror symmetry can be enabled in the contextual toolbar (top)